Fuji Television: Baseball coverage

-In early June 2024, as part of their Los Angeles Dodgers coverage, they, along with Nippon TV, gave very comprehensive coverage of Shohei Ohtani's Los Angeles home.
+In early June 2024, as part of its Los Angeles Dodgers coverage, they, along with Nippon TV, gave very comprehensive coverage of Shohei Ohtani's Los Angeles home.
 The coverage was widely panned as an invasion of Ohtani's privacy largely due to the aerial views of the property as well as interviews with various neighbors.
 As a result, the Dodgers revoked the media credentials of the two networks.
 Both networks declined to respond to the situation.
 This also led to Ohtani selling his house and refusing a post-game interview with them after the Dodgers went on to win the World Series that year.

 In October 2024, Fuji TV chose to cover the 2024 World Series in the US instead of the 2024 Japan Series, which was a huge event in its own right.
-This led to the Nipon Professional Baseball Organization stripping Fuji TV of press passes for the first two games of the 2024 Japan Series before it started on Oct.
+This led to the Nippon Professional Baseball Organization stripping Fuji TV of press passes for the first two games of the 2024 Japan Series before it started on Oct.
 26. However, for Television Nishinippon Corporation (TNC), a local Fukuoka TV station affiliated with Fuji Network System that would be covering the third game, its press passes were still granted, since it is considered as a separate company from Fuji Television, but the words "Fuji Television" in the space indicating the affiliation in the passes were blacked out with a marker.

 On June 11, 2025, the Japan Fair Trade Commission warned the NPB over the decision, citing that the move could violate antimonopoly law, urging the NPB to prevent any recurrence.